JoergHolz/LocalAdmin/README.md

 ```

 ###6.2 Creating your own Buttons
-Every button type has a corresponding private function, which is located in application/controllers/LocalAdmin.php.
+Every button type has a corresponding function, which is in application/libaries/Buttons.php.

 If you define a new type «my_button»: